 1. What is a central roller shutter motor used for?

-A central roller shutter motor is used to automate the opening and closing of roller shutters in settings such as homes, garages, storefronts, and light commercial buildings.
+A central roller shutter motor is used to automate the operation of roller shutters, allowing smooth opening and closing without manual effort.
+It is commonly installed in residential buildings, garages, storefronts, and light commercial environments where a reliable roller shutter motor is required for daily use.

 2. How are roller shutter motors used in homes and businesses?